 Multi contents are selected as part of a multi release request.
 Failure to deploy one of the selected contents, will not roll back deployed contents which are part of that request.

 - Expand the Filter Applied tree.

-- Under the Content Filter section, you can filter by tag, type, endpoint, policy to get to a subset of the content you want to see and deploy.
+- Under the Content Filter section, you can filter by Tag, Type, Endpoint, and Policy to get to a subset of the content you want to view and deploy.

 This section lists the content filters.

 This section lists the Content category based on the content type.

 This section lists all the associated Content Endpoints.